 Becoming registered in Alberta is a two-step process outlined in the Health Professions Act including the Registered Nurses Profession Regulation.
 Individuals who do not currently hold a practice permit in Alberta must first apply for registration and then for a practice permit.

-1. A non-refundable assessment fee of $52.50 (including GST) is due on receipt of the attached application form.
-You will be notified by email once a decision is made on your eligibility for registration.
+1. A non-refundable assessment fee of $52.50 (including GST) is due on application.
+You will be notified by email once a decision is made on your eligibility to apply for registration.

-2. If you are eligible for registration, you will receive instructions on applying for a practice permit online, including payment and meeting Continuing Competence Program (CCP) requirements.
+2. If you are eligible to apply for registration, you will receive instructions on completing your, including payment and meeting Continuing Competence Program (CCP) requirements.

 Requirements for registration as an RN in Alberta include:

-CARNA strongly recommends you scan and email, take a photo and email or mail a photocopy of your identification.
+o CARNA strongly recommends you scan and email, take a photo and email or mail a photocopy of your identification.
+Identificated may be emailed to email@example.com.
 Faxed identification is often unclear and may delay the processing of your application.

 2. Currency of Practice